 Docents must be at least 18 years of age and have an interest in the Holocaust, genocide, human rights, and volunteerism.
 Applicants need to have strong public speaking ability and be capable of standing and walking for long periods in order to provide tours with enthusiasm and effectiveness to individuals, families, and student and adult groups.

-Trainees must commit to and complete the ten-day docent training program, as well as additional mentoring work with a certified Illinois Holocaust Museum docent.
+Trainees must commit to and complete the twelve-day docent training program, as well as additional mentoring work with a certified Illinois Holocaust Museum docent.

 Please review the following criteria before applying for the Docent Training Program:

 - Willing to work with visitors of all ages

 - Attend all classes and commit to the mentorship program outside of class